SamanShafigh/algorithms-data-structure/dynamic-connectivity/README.md

 ![Dynamic connectivity problem](asset/connectivity-problem.png "Dynamic connectivity problem")

 The idea is to first be able to connect two nodes `n` and `m` and then we can check if node `n'` is connected directly or indirectly to node `m'`.
-In other word to find if there is apth between node `n'` and `m'`
+In other word we try to find if we can find a path between node `n'` and `m'`

 Application fo dynamic connectivity would be:
 * Network to find a connection between two node